martinber/noaa-apt/docs/development.md

 - Peter Vogel: For writing about noaa-apt on the web.

 - wren84 and Florentin314: Reported problems with decoded images.

+- xxretartistxx and unknownantipatriot: Provided example image of missing samples.

 ## References